ndodanli/go-clean-architecture/pkg/casbin/v2/README.md

     if res, _ := e.Enforce(sub, obj, act); res {
         // permit alice to read data1
     } else {
-        // deny the request, show an error
+        // deny the req, show an error
     }
     ```